lenstronomy/lenstronomy/README.rst

 >>> python setup.py install
 or in development mode
 >>> python setup.py develop
-* it is recommended to check out and install the dependencies astrofunc (on the same github repo) and fastell4py independently.
+* it is recommended to check out and install the dependency fastell4py independently.
 * run the test functions to see whether the installation was successful.
 >>> cd lenstronomy
 >>> py.test